GuiyeC/Aerlink-for-Android/README.md

 Change log
 --------------
++ v1.4
+ - Icon, name and package changed to be able to publish on the PlayStore.
+ - More improvements in reconnecting.
+ - Bug fixing.

 + v1.3
  - Improved connection, reconnection and communication with iOS device.
  - This version improves handling notifications and commands to the iOS device.
 Every notification should get through to the watch even in blocks of many.